Sunny Seki: Education

-Seki received his bachelor's degree in photography from Nihon University and also attended Kuwasawa Design School, and Pasadena's Art Center College of Design.
+Seki received his bachelor's degree in photography from Nihon University and also attended Kuwasawa Design School, and Pasadena's ArtCenter College of Design.
 He holds a Black Belt in the Japanese martial art of Aikido.

 Photography

-From 1979 to 2006 Seki and his wife operated a photography studio in Rosemead, California.
+From 1979 to 2006, Seki and his wife operated a photography studio in Rosemead, California.
 Called Sunny Seki Photography, it specialized in portraits, weddings, and restoring old photographs.
 Seki received several awards for his photography as listed below: